LaVar Ball unplugged: Views on wife, life, sons

 • Ball said he doesn't believe he has affected Lonzo's draft stock and won't change even when Lonzo gets to the NBA.
 "I ain't stepping back to nothing. ...
 I don't step back.
 Why would I change?"

-• Ball maintains Michael Jordan would only score two points if they played one-on-one.
-"13-2, He got two -- and only reason I give him two is cause he's Jordan.
+• Ball maintains Jordan would only score two points if they played one-on-one, saying the score would be "13-2, he got two -- and only reason I give him two is cause he's Jordan.
 He's too little, too little to guard me."